 North Terrace Campus - Semester 2 - 2017

 General Course Information

-Course Code FREN 3214 Course French IIISB: Culture Coordinating Unit French Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites 15 units in French including FREN 3211 Course Description The aim of this course is to develop a deeper understanding and a critical appreciation of France's rich cultural heritage through the study of texts, films or other cultural artefacts.
-The course is also designed to develop language skills, with all work being conducted in French.
-Students completing this course will therefore benefit from enhanced reading and writing skills, as well as speaking skills and vocabulary acquisition.
-See French Department handbook for information on the topic and more details.
+Course Code FREN 3214 Course French IIISB: Culture Coordinating Unit French Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites 15 units in French including FREN 3211 Incompatible FREN 2202 or FREN 3201 Course Description The aim of this course is to develop a deeper understanding and a critical appreciation of France's rich cultural heritage through the study of texts and other cultural artefacts.
+The course is also designed to develop linguistic skills, particularly reading and writing skills, but also vocabulary acquisition and speaking skills.
+This year, the course will be devoted to the topic 'Dialectiques du XVIIIe siecle'.
+See French Department handbook for more details.